-IMPACTS AND IMPLEMENTATION OF EUROPEAN PRACTICES IN THE FIELD OF CULTURAL HERITAGE, Mirjana Sladić
+IMPACTS AND IMPLEMENTATION OF EUROPEAN PRACTICES IN THE FIELD OF CULTURAL HERITAGE, Maria Silađi

 This series of lectures would provide an overview of applied models of positive practice related to the protection and preservation of cultural heritage, their impact and implementation.
-Models and initiatives that are relevant in terms of different aspects of cultural heritage in the EU, which some of them are under the monitoring of UNESCO, ICCROM, ICOMOS, Europa Nostra, etc. The role of preserving, protecting and revitalizing cultural heritage in terms of the impact on increasing the economic resources of a region would be highlighted.
-Their integration into a harmonious whole with the European network is of vital significant for the further development in terms of European integration.
+Models and initiatives, that are relevant in terms of different aspects of cultural heritage in the EU, are under the monitoring of UNESCO, ICCROM, ICOMOS, Europa Nostra, etc. The role of preserving, protecting and revitalizing cultural heritage in terms of the impact on increasing the economic resources of a region would be highlighted.
+Their integration into a harmonious whole with the European network is of vital significance for further development in terms of European integration.
 Lectures will include an overview of both, positive and negative practices, on the territory of Serbia in order to re-evaluate the models of action on cultural heritage.
 It will be highlighted the models and tools that can be applied in part or completely.

 SUSTAINABLE CULTURAL TOURISM IN EUROPE, Miroslav Vujičić

 The aim of the course is to provide students knowledge about the conservation and protection of cultural heritage, to point out the importance and presence of cultural heritage in EU strategies and their impact on the development of cultural tourism.
 The course deals with the current situation regarding the issue of cultural heritage, emerging from numerous positive and negative examples, risks and opportunities for successful revitalization.
 A special emphasis will be put on European strategies and policies relating to cultural heritage.
 Also, lectures will try to point out the link between sustainable use of cultural heritage through synergy with cultural tourism.